setarehc/diffusion-motion-inbetweening/README.md

 ```shell
 python -m train.train_condmdi --keyframe_conditioned
 ```
-* You can ramove `--keyframe_conditioned` to train a unconditioned model.
+* You can remove `--keyframe_conditioned` to train a unconditioned model.
 * Use `--device` to define GPU id.

 ## Evaluate
-All evaluation are done on the HumanML3D dataset.
+All evaluations are done on the HumanML3D dataset.

 ### Text to Motion - <u>With</u> keyframe conditioning